scala-js/scala-js-website/doc/semantics.md

 `Long`s are 64-bits and follow the same semantics as on the JVM.

+Note that float literals are still truncated to their (binary) precision.
+However, output does not truncate to that precision.
+This can lead to the following behavior (this works as expected when using doubles):

+    println(13.345f)
+    // Scala:    13.345
+    // Scala.js: 13.345000267028809

 ## JavaScript interoperability

 The JavaScript interoperability feature is, in itself, a big semantic